ABOUT

 My approach

-As a death (or end of life) doula, I seek to meet clients with both gentleness and strength.
 Many who are caring for their dying loved ones feel overwhelmed.
-I offer services to help people navigate the complexities of death by offering comfort, care, and education.
-In times of profound need, I can provide time, guidance and support to those caring for their loved ones, throughout the dying process.
-After a loved one has died, I offer guidance on next steps, from funeral to burial, and wrapping up one’s affairs.
+I offer services to help people navigate the complexities of death by offering respite, care, and education.
+In times of profound need, I can provide time and guidance to the dying individual and/or those caring for their loved ones, throughout the dying process.
+After a loved one has died, I support next steps, from funeral to burial, and wrapping up one’s affairs.

 My practice, Eclipse Into Harmony, empowers personal transformation and a deeper embrace of one’s life journey, through a profound connection to end.
 My goal is to help individuals navigate transformative moments and support them to achieve balance.

 I am a Going with Grace certified death doula and have been deemed NEDA Proficient by the National End-of-Life Doula Alliance.
+As part of my commitment to providing safe and reliable care, I maintain professional liability insurance.